 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Machinists job description, Machinists salary, Machinists information, what is the job of a Machinist like, pros and cons about Machinists, colleges and universities for Machinists, is Machinists the right career for me, Medium careers to get into, careers in Production
+Machinists job description, Machinists salary, Machinists information, what is the job of a Machinist like, pros and cons about Machinists, colleges and universities for Machinists, is Machinists the right career for me, careers in Production